nicolejpaz/magic-menu/README.md

 * Use AJAX to Implement Adding and Deleting items from menus on the Items on Menus View
 * Use AJAX to implement the "Add Item" button on the Items View.
 * Use AJAX to implement the "Add Menu" button on the Menus View
-* Verify existing tests still pass (hint : turn on JavaScript for your Capybara tests)
+* Verify existing tests still pass (hint: turn on JavaScript for your Capybara tests)

 ### Release 5: Errors
 * Use JavaScript and HTML 5 to validate your forms before submission.